Can't decide between hiking boots or trail runners? Well you're just in the right place - this review will help you find out which are best for you.

 But they are not the best option in the warmer months.
 Sure, many hiking boots have superb ventilation systems, but it still doesn’t change the fact that it’s a hundred degrees outside and you’re wearing ankle boots.

 Your feet are bound to get sweaty, which can cause blisters.
 So, not only can they be hot and uncomfortable, but also painful.
+This is certainly the case with any boot, whether it's leather or a great vegan hiking boot.

 Trail runners, on the other hand, are lighter, shorter and just better for warm weather.
 It’s easier to move around in them when it’s hot outside, and your feet will stay cool and dry.
 Just like wearing regular sneakers in the summer.